Uruguay - Country Commercial Guide

 Hydroelectric Facilities

 In May 2019, Uruguay announced a plan to modernize and renovate the binational Salto Grande Dam, shared between Uruguay and Argentina.
 This three-stage project will be developed over the next 30 years.
-The first stage, from 2019-2023, is valued at $80 million and received Inter-American Development Bank financing.
 In addition to the Salto Grande renovation project, state-owned enterprise UTE launched a modernization project for the Baygorria Dam.
 The Baygorria Dam was built in 1960 and will need an estimated investment of $50 million to complete the renovation work.

 Water Treatment

-The Government of Uruguay announced a $1 billion investment for the design and development of a nation-wide sanitation project, to be completed over four years.
-The project will be financed through: user connection fees; a $164 million contribution from the state-owned water and sanitation company, OSE; and $697 million from the central government.
-Included in this project is: the design and construction of 54 new water treatment plants; the improvement of 40 existing water treatment plants; the installation of 3,472 km of sewer infrastructure; and the construction of 246,973 new home connections.
+The Government of Uruguay announced a $500 million USD investment for the design and development of a nation-wide sanitation project, to be completed over a period of four years.
+The project will be financed through user connection fees.
+Included in this project includes: the design and construction of 54 new water treatment plants; improvement of 40 existing water treatment plants; the installation of 3,472 km of sewer infrastructure; and the construction of 246,973 new home connections.

-To supply drinking water to Montevideo, the government approved a project presented by a local consortium for a $288 million new water treatment plant to use the Río de la Plata as a water intake source.
+To supply drinking water to Montevideo, the government awarded a project presented by a local consortium for a $289 million new water treatment plant to use the Río de la Plata as a water intake source.
 This project would offer a second source of water to supply Montevideo, Canelones, and San Jose Departments and provide redundancy to the system.
 The plan includes a water treatment plant and 80 kilometers of pipeline that will connect the Montevideo system to this second source of water.
-The tender for this project is scheduled to be published by the end of 2022.

 Potable water resource management is an emerging issue.
 In 2013 and again in early 2015 isolated incidents of cyanobacteria-tainted water highlighted the need for urgent government investments in upgrading and monitoring water quality.
 The widespread appearance of cyanobacteria subsequently negatively affected Uruguay’s 2018-19 tourist season.